 3 tips for supporting a teen who is experiencing a death

 If a teen in your life is experiencing a death, here are three things you can do to support them.
-Know that this may be their first time experiencing death and that there are a lot of things that will be very new for them.
+The teenage years are already inherently challenging for most people.
+When an unexpected life event happens, the impact can be especially challenging to process at this age.
+Know that this may be, and is likely the teens first time experiencing death and that there are a lot of things that will be very new for them.
+Many teens have not heard adults talk about grief or experienced meaningful loss before.
+The newness of the experience at this age will likely be a formative event for them.

 Some experiences to watch for: